 The Benefits of Shareable Content

-More than 50 percent of people around the globe have Internet access, and nearly 3.5 billion of them are active on social media.
-Because shareable content travels quickly on social media, the benefits can be far-reaching and powerful.
+Shareable content travels quickly on social media and the benefits can be far-reaching and powerful.
 Consider how shareable content helps brands and marketers:

 - Increases Brand Awareness.
 Shareable content can create a buzz about a product on social media, bringing greater awareness to the brand.
 Say a popular influencer on Instagram shares a post about a brand’s new item.
 The post might be some followers’ first introduction to the brand.
 Effective content that’s relevant to their interests can prompt them to want to know more about it.
 When followers share the influencer’s post on social media, they introduce it to others who also might never have heard of the brand.

 - It’s Budget-Friendly.
 When consumers share your content, they’re doing the legwork for the brand, saving you time and money.
 Your audience grows exponentially with each share.
 Because the members of the audience’s social media networks trust them, that trust transfers to your content and your brand.